 10 Essentials for Your Emergency Food Supply

-- Survival food packs: Survival-Goods.com offers a variety of life-sustaining, ready-made, non-perishable foods that can be ordered by component or in kit form.
+- Survival Food Packs: Survival-Goods.com offers a variety of life sustaining, ready made, non-perishable foods that can be ordered by component or in kit form.
 These are specified by servings, or by people-per-day.
-Store them away for when needed - freeze tried foods can last up to 25 years when stored in good conditions.
-Companies such as Wise Foods and Mayday Industries produce packaged food and survival bars to see a person or family through any crisis during a disaster.
+Store them away for when needed -- freeze dried foods can last up to 25 years when stored in good conditions.
+Companies such as Wise Foods, Guardian Survival, and Mayday Industries produce packaged food and survival bars to see a person or family through any crisis during a disaster.

 - Canned Goods: These foods include canned meat, vegetables, and fruit that are preserved in sturdy aluminum containers that have the proteins and vitamins needed to sustain your energy and health in the event of disaster.
 Ensure that you keep a manually operated opening tool on hand and that you are familiar with its operation.

-- Multi-Vitamin and Mineral supplements: Over-the counter multi-vitamins and mineral supplements will replace and sustain elements in your body that may become depleted during a disaster.
+- Vitamins and Minerals: Over-the-counter multi-vitamins and mineral supplements will replace and sustain elements in your body that may become depleted during a disaster.

 - Food Seasoning: Should the duration of a disaster outlast the food supplies on hand, it may be necessary to become "creative" in supplying food for yourself and your family from the local environment.
 Maintain a varied assortment of food seasoning to help make your food palatable.